w3c/market-data-odrl-profile/Test-Cases.md

 *(Submitted by Michelle Roberts)*

 #### DD-4
-Can I create a spreadsheet combining two vendors data to create derived data *(Submitted by Richard Mundell)*
+Can I create a spreadsheet combining two vendors data to create derived data<br>
+*(Submitted by Richard Mundell)*

 #### DD-5
-I’m creating a spreadsheet combining two vendors data to create derived data – am I allowed to share this with clients?
+I’m creating a spreadsheet combining two vendors data to create derived data – am I allowed to share this with clients?<br>
 *(Submitted by Richard Mundell)*